32 Black federal prosecutors in Washington have a plan to make the criminal justice system more fair

-What began with a few emotional phone calls and emails quickly became a more organized effort of heart-wrenching, reflective web meetings and detailed policy discussions.
+What began with a few emotional phone calls and emails quickly became a more organized effort of heart-wrenching, reflective Web meetings and detailed policy discussions.

-In the end, 32 Black federal prosecutors in Washington signed a 10-page memo to Acting U.S. Attorney Michael Sherwin outlining changes they say will help ensure that prosecutors make the fairest decisions, void of nonlegal influences and biases.
+In the end, 32 Black federal prosecutors in Washington signed a 10-page memo to acting U.S. attorney Michael Sherwin outlining changes they say will help ensure that prosecutors make the fairest decisions, void of nonlegal influences and biases.

-They called for implicit bias training for prosecutors and the end of a gun crime prosecution strategy they said disproportionately targets Black communities.
+They called for implicit bias training for prosecutors and the end of a strategy for gun-crime prosecutions they said disproportionately targets Black communities.
 They also called for a new focus on alternatives to incarceration.

 They said the job of a prosecutor should not be confined to an office or courtroom.
 Prosecutors, they said, should develop relationships in the communities they serve, attending meetings and events.
 And prosecutors should be required to visit the city’s jail to better understand the impact on those who are locked up.

-The memo offers an unprecedented glimpse into the growing angst among prosecutors within the nation’s largest U.S. attorney’s office, the only such office that handles both local crimes, including homicides, drug cases and sexual assaults, and federal crimes including national security and public corruption cases.
+The memo offers an unprecedented glimpse into the growing angst among prosecutors within the nation’s largest U.S. attorney’s office, the only such office that handles both local crimes — including homicides, drug cases and sexual assaults — and federal crimes including national security and public corruption cases.

 The proposals, the prosecutors wrote, would lead to better decisions in prosecuting cases and help secure trust and bring more just outcomes in a city where they said the majority of victims, suspects and witnesses are Black.